What is Deflation?

 During periods of deflation, businesses need to focus on the balance sheet.
 That means reducing liabilities and amassing assets.
 A business’ biggest concern is covering its outstanding liabilities in the face of decreased sales and consumer demand.
 Cash reserves and minimal debt are strong positions to be in when deflation strikes.

-For investors (and consumers) deflation can be an opportunity—provided your personal finances aren’t affected by job loss or bankruptcy.
-Falling prices mean an increase in purchasing power.
+For investors (and consumers) deflation can be an opportunity.
+If your personal finances aren’t affected by job loss or bankruptcy, falling prices increase your purchasing power.
 It’s also an opportunity to make smart investments in stable companies.

 Like inflation, deflation is a tricky subject to navigate and can mean different things based on context.
-It’s important for businesses and investors alike to understand how periods of deflation affect them—and how to make the most of the situation as monetary policy corrections come into play.
+It’s important for businesses, investors and consumers to understand how periods of deflation affect them—and how to capitalize on the situation as monetary policy corrections begin.